The Compression method and applications: Compression

-\section{\textbf{The entropy of compression}}
+\subsection{The entropy of compression}

-In this section we launch the notion of the entropy of compression.
-Intuitively, one could think of this concept as a criteria assigning a weight to the image of points under compression.
-We provide some quite modest estimates of this statistic and exploit some applications, in the context of some Diophantine problems. \begin{definition} Let $(x_1,x_2,\ldots,x_n)\in \mathbb{R}^n$ with $x_i\neq 0$ for all $i=1,2\ldots,n$.
-By the entropy of a compression of scale $m\geq 1$ we mean the map $\mathcal{E}:\mathbb{R}^n\longrightarrow \mathbb{R}$ such that \end{definition}
+In this section, we introduce the notion of the \emph{entropy} of compression.
+Intuitively, one could think of this concept as a measure that assigns a weight to the image of points under compression.
+We provide some modest bounds for this statistic and exploit some applications in the context of some Diophantine problems.